nathankagi/procedural-terrain/blog.md

 ## First Implementation

 I will be using Rust and [bevy](https://bevyengine.org/), a game engine built in rust, for this project.
+Initially I was considering using a library to use Vulkan or OpenGL directly in either C/C++, Rust or even trying something like Zig.
+I have a strong appreciation for languages like C and Zig which dont have as much complexity like C++ and in some aspects Rust.
+I've recently been doing more C and C++ at work for other projects and so I thought I would try rust after having used it for one of my personal projects.

-Initially I was considering using a library to use Vulkan or OpenGL directly in either C/C++ or Rust.
-At some stage I would like to make a super minimal engine that I can use for this and future projects but the simplicity of bevy for getting something working made it very apppealing.
-It is also a nice excuse to continue learning rust as I don't have the opportunity to explore the language at work.
+At some stage I would like to make a super minimal engine as I would like to continue doing some of these kinds of projects but that is likely a number of projects in itself.
+For now the simplicity of getting something working in bevy is too appealing.

 ### Noise